Millions of people around the world lack access to clean water. Here is an amazingly simple method to purify water using an empty pop bottle.

 Fire fighting mode: Crises, real hard deadlines for important project, health & family emergencies, etc…

-These are urgent and important things that you should not ignore.
+Quadrant 1 is the urgent important quadrant: Things that you should definitely NOT ignore.
 However, spending too much time in fire fighting mode will lead to stress and burn out.
 You will be caught in a never-ending cycle of crisis management.

-The only way to reduce the time you spend in this quadrant is to be proactive and to spend more time on the important things BEFORE they become emergencies (see Quadrant 2 below).
+The only way to reduce the time spent in this quadrant is to be proactive by spending more time on the important things BEFORE they become emergencies (see Quadrant 2 below).

 Quadrant 2: Important but not Urgent